lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 On one hand, this is often a good thing: these disciplines provide us with a useful model of our programming reality and with ways to navigate it.
-On the other, strong beliefs might cause us to end up stuck on our own stance, unable to see the merits of a different view point.
+On the other, strong beliefs might cause us to end up stuck defending our own stance, unable to see the merits of a different view point.
 It is not unusual to witness developers belonging to different schools of thought vehemently argue over some technical decision, each strenuously defending their own view of the (programming) World.